 The Emergency Response Plan is the college's planned response to all hazards on or affecting the campus or surrounding community.
-The plan will be activated by the District Superintendent/President or his/her delegated representative.
+The plan will be activated by the District Superintendent/President, Chief of Police, or a delegated representative.
 The emergency response plan details actions and responsibilities for all college employees including those on the Emergency Operations Center (EOC) staff.